ciabidev/AO-Challenger/README.md

 To setup the bot for your server, simply use \`/setup\`
 `/help` — get a list of commands

+`/globalpvp settings` — view the current Global PVP settings and Enable/Disable.

 `/globalpvp blockuser` — block a user from all Challenger-related interactions with your server.
 Can block users from other servers as well.

 `/globalpvp unblockuser` — unblock a user from your server

 `/globalpvp listblocked` — list all blocked users

-`/globalpvp setchannel` — set the channel where global PvP pings will be sent

-`/globalpvp setregionalroles` — assign roles to regions to be pinged
+`/globalpvp assignregions` — assign regions to channels and ping roles

-`/globalpvp sethostrole` — choose the role that's allowed to use /globalpvp ping (@everyone by default)
+`/globalpvp addhostrole` — add a role that can host pvp (everyone by default)

+`/globalpvp clearhostroles` — remove all host roles

 `/invite` — invite the bot to your server